kayleyseow/CS-102/06. Arrays and Vectors/Chapter6Notes3.md

 - You would like to validate this array
 - One thing you can do is to keep track of all offending values in the  array
 ##### Array Code to Find Values
-- This snippet of code uses an array to find values that meet criteria
+- This snippet of code uses an array to find values that meet criteria:
 	```
 	int cust_nums [100];
 	int invalid [100];